nukah/nukah.github.io/content/me.md

 **Summary**

-Joost is a communicational platform primarily oriented on e-commerce businesses, helping to achieve personal interaction with their customers in harsh times of pandemic when actual person-to-person engagement is hardly possible.
-In times when more and more people moving their shopping and purchases online - we bring customers and merchants together in a more conventional manner.
+Joost is a communication platform primarily for e-commerce businesses, helping them to interact with their customers in times of pandemic, when real face-to-face interaction is hard to come by.
+We bring customers and merchants together in a more conventional way at a time when more and more people are doing their shopping and buying online.

 **Technical**

-Joost was started with a small team of professionals having just 3 developers at hand at the start.
-My role was to build up all backend systems and infrastructure beneath them.
-A multitude of technologies was being used:
+Joost was started with a small team, having only 3 developers to start with.
+My role was to build all of the back-end systems and the infrastructure underneath them.
+The technologies in use have been a variety of things:

-- K8S for orchestrating and delivering applications
+1. K8S for the orchestration and deployment of applications
-- Clickhouse for analytics and reporting
+2. Clickhouse for the analysis and reporting
-- Custom made WebRTC backbone
+3. A bespoke WebRTC backbone
-- Media storage backbone utilizing S3-compatible system underneath.
+4. Media storage backbone using underlying S3-compatible system
-- Distributed notification system allowing us to connect new notification protocols (such as APN/FCM push notifications, emails, messengers) without a hassle
+5. Distributed notification system allowing us to easily connect new notification protocols (such as APN/FCM push notifications, emails, messengers).

 #### 2017 - 2021